Flank/flank-dashboard/metrics/cli/docs/features/update/06_update_feature.md

 The `UpdateCommand` is the `Metrics CLI` command that is responsible for the redeploying the last version of the Metrics Web Application to the Firebase using the data from the [`UpdateConfig`](#updateconfig).

-The `UpdateCommand` algorithm performs the following steps:
+The `UpdateCommand` flow performs the following main steps:

 1. Parse the YAML config.
-2. Checkout the Metrics Web Application source code.
-3. Build the Metrics Web Application.
-4. Configure Sentry using data from the config.
-5. Redeploy the Firebase components like Firestore rules and Firebase Functions using data from the config.
-6. Redeploy the Metrics Web Application to the Firebase Hosting using data from the config.
-7. Cleanup the created directories, etc.
+2. Uses `Updater` to perform the redeployment logic.

 #### Updater